dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 #SDK, software development

 First export the hardware definition.
 Select the File menu -> export -> export hardware.
 Enable "include bit stream".
-Choose the sdk/hardware folder.
+Choose the src/sdk/hardware folder.

 Click launch "SDK" from the project menu.
+Choose the relevant src/sdk/workspace folder for as workspace.
 Vivado will start the SDK which is the Eclipse C/C++ development IDE.
+The workspace will contain the hardware definition "mb\_design\_wrapper....".
+Click the "system.hdf" file and check that the memory map is correct.

 ## Create bootloader and BSP.

 Create a new "Application project" named "Bootloader".
 In the "Target software" pane select "Create new" board support package.
 Name the BSP "Bootloader\_bsp".
 Click "next" and select the "SREC SPI bootloader" template.
 Click "Finish".

 ### Configure Bootloader BSP

 Open the Bootloader\_bsp project and open "system.mss".
 Click "Modify this BSP's Settings".
 Select "xilisf" in the navigation tree view.
 Set the "serial\_flash\_family" type to 5 (Spansion).
 Click "Regenerate BSP sources".
-The BSP needs to fit in the Microblaze local memory.
-We need to get rid of the drivers which are not used.
-Select "drivers" in the navigation tree view.
-Deselect ethernetlite, gpio, timer, interrupt (intc), local memory, mig7.
-Click "Ok" and regenerate the sources.

 ### Configure Bootloader

 Open the "Bootloader" project and edit the "blconfig.h" file.
 The bootloader needs to know the address in SPI flash where the user application resides.
 Remove the warning and change the "FLASH\_IMAGE\_BASEADDR" to 0x003D0900.
 Select the linker "ldscript.ld" file.
-Set the stack size to 0x50.
-If all is well the Bootloader should compile without errors now.
+Set the stack size to 0x200.
+Check that all segments are assigned to BRAM local memory (and not the external DDR RAM as this memory will receive the user application loaded from the Flash memory).

 In bootloader.c check that SPI\_DEVICE\_ID is set to XPAR\_SPI\_0\_DEVICE\_ID.
 The warning line above it can then be removed.

 In bootloader.c the VERBOSE flag should be defined (by default).
 This will cause the bootloader to print messages while the bootloading is in progress.
+The print output will be streamed over the UARTlite interface.
 The print commands unfortunately slow down the bootloading.
 A small modification helps.
 Replace the contents of the function "display\_progress" by:

     print(".")

 This will speedup things while still giving some insight in the bootloading progress.
+After saving Eclipse will rebuild the Bootloader.
+If all is well the Bootloader should compile without errors now.

 ### Programming the FPGA

-In this step the hardware design including bootloader will be programmed into flash such that the FPGA loads it everytime it boots.
+In this step the hardware design including bootloader will be programmed into flash such that the FPGA loads it every time it boots.
 Configure the SPI jumper on the Nexys4 DDR development kit.
-This allows the FPGA to lood its bit file from the SPI flash.
+This allows the FPGA to load its bit file from the SPI flash.
 The FPGA bit file contains the configuration of the FPGA including initial contents of the Microblaze local BRAM.
-Next connect the Nexys4 DDR board via the JTAG usb.
-Start a serial ternminal (eg. gtkterm) and select the port (eg. /dev/ttyUSB1) and set the baudrate to 38400 (as configured in the UARTlite blockdesign).
+Next connect the Nexys4 DDR board via the JTAG usb connector.
+Start a serial terminal (eg. gtkterm) and select the port (eg. /dev/ttyUSB1) and set the baud rate to 38400 (as configured in the UARTlite block design).

 Run the program FPGA command from the Xilinx menu.
-Select the bootloader.elf file in stead of "bootloop".
+Select the bootloader.elf file (in the Bootloader/Debug project) in stead of "bootloop".
 Selecting "program" will generate a download.bit file in the "mb\_design\_wrapper\_hw\_platform\_0" project.

 After the programming completes, in the serial terminal you should see the bootloader starting (and failing).

 ### Flashing the FPGA bitstream.

 Next click the "Program Flash" menu item in the Xilinx menu.
-As "image file" select the download.bit file.
+Select the download.bit files as "image file".
 The offset should be 0.
 The flash type is "s25fl128sxxxxx0-spi-x1\_x2\_x4".
 Check "verify after flash".
 And finish by clicking "Program".

 After flashing you can restart the Nexys4 DDR by pressing the "prog" button.
 Again the bootloader should start and fail.
-Note that even though the FPGA load its bit file from flash it can still be programmed as usual using JTAG.
+Note that while the FPGA can load its bit file from flash it can also still be programmed as usual using JTAG.

 ## Create user application